 The Process of EU Enlargement

-Candidate countries: Montenegro; the former Yugoslav Republic of Macedonia; Albania; Serbia and Turkey.
+- Candidate countries: Montenegro; North Macedonia; Albania; Serbia and Turkey.

 - Potential candidates: Bosnia and Herzegovina; Kosovo*.